-Law 9,718 of December 1998 established the rules for those entities which are exempt from the payment of income tax (such as the Institute) and social contribution.
+Law 9,718 of December 1998 established the rules for those entities that are exempt from the payment of income tax (such as the Institute) and social contribution.
 According to this law, in order to maintain the tax exemption, the Institute cannot have a surplus for the year, or if there is a surplus, it must be fully allocated to the maintenance and development of the Institute's social purposes.

-In December 2016, 103 agrochemicals manufacturers in Brazil were associates of the Institute (2015 - 99 associated companies).
+At December 31, 2017, 108 agrochemicals manufacturers in Brazil were associates of the Institute (2016 - 103 associated companies).

-1.1 Business model description
+1.1.
+Business model description